- Approach on Breast Reconstruction

 “The entire experience was explained to me step-by-step, so I felt prepared.”

 Studies have shown that patients who have radiation therapy are at an increased risk for problems with permanent implants.
 These problems include capsular contracture (scarring and distortion of the breast), infection, and wound healing problems necessitating the removal of the implant.
-Dr. Zemmel at Richmond Aesthetic Surgery will help you to make an informed decision if you are to undergo radiation therapy.
+Dr. Zemmel and Dr. Reddy will help you to make an informed decision if you are to undergo radiation therapy.

 What if I may need or will have chemotherapy?